 UPS to cut 12,000 jobs 5 months after reaching union deal as revenue outlook for year disappoints

-UPS will cut 12,000 jobs and released a revenue outlook for this year that sent its shares down sharply at the opening bell.
+UPS will cut 12,000 jobs and released a revenue outlook for this year that sent its shares down sharply.

 UPS also said Tuesday that its board approved an increase of 1 cent in its quarterly dividend to shareholders of record Feb.
 20.

-“We are going to fit our organization to our strategy and align our resources against what’s wildly important,” Tome said.
+“We are going to fit our organization to our strategy and align our resources against what’s widely important,” Tome said.

 Tome said that UPS is ordering employees to return to the office five days a week this year.